grownjs/jamrock-guide/docs/components.md

 <Example value="osom" number={42} />
 ```

-> It would yield:
+It would yield: `Got: osom (42)`

->
-> `Got: osom (42)`
+> [!CAUTION]

-Passing props between server-side components is granted for any type,
+> Passing props between server-side components is granted for any type (almost!),
-but when you pass props to client-side components they should be serializable values.
+> but when you pass props to client-side components they should be serializable values.

-> [!ERR]
-> Otherwise you may end up with lots of data that is not really used.
+In the case of static components without a `<script>` tag you should use `$$props.thing` syntax to access any given prop.

 ## Slots

+> [!NOTE]
+> tl-dr; they are chunks of markup or dynamic content coming from outer components
+> that can be rendered with `<slot>` tags.

-When a component has content, it becomes the default slot, e.g.
+If a component has content, it becomes its default slot, e.g.

 ```html
 <Example>42</Example>
 ```

-Named slots can be placed as well:
+HTML tags with a `slot` attribute would yield a named slot:

 ```html
 <Example>